eallion/mastodon-embed-timeline/README.md

 ![Mastodon timeline widget screenshot](screenshot-light-dark.jpg "Mastodon timeline widget screenshot")

-Embed a mastodon feed timeline in your page, only with a css and js file.
+Embed a mastodon feed timeline in your page, only with a CSS and JS file.

 Working version running at:
 <https://www.idotj.com>